Azure/azure-sdk-for-java/sdk/monitor/azure-monitor-ingestion/TROUBLESHOOTING.md

 ### Authentication errors

-Azure Monitor Ingestion supports Azure Active Directory authentication.
-The LogsIngestionClientBuilder can be configured to set the `credential`.
+The Azure Monitor Ingestion library supports Azure Active Directory authentication.
+The `LogsIngestionClientBuilder` can be configured to set the `credential`.
 To provide a valid credential, you can use `azure-identity` dependency.
 For more information on getting started, see the [README](https://github.com/Azure/azure-sdk-for-java/tree/main/sdk/monitor/azure-monitor-ingestion#create-the-client) of the Azure Monitor Ingestion library.
 For more information on the credential types supported in `azure-identity`, see the [Azure Identity library documentation](https://learn.microsoft.com/azure/developer/java/sdk/identity).

 ### Dependency conflicts

 If you see `NoSuchMethodError` or `NoClassDefFoundError` during your application runtime, this is due to a dependency version conflict.
-Please take a look at [troubleshooting dependency version conflicts](https://learn.microsoft.com/azure/developer/java/sdk/troubleshooting-dependency-version-conflict) for more information on why this happens and [ways to mitigate this issue](https://learn.microsoft.com/azure/developer/java/sdk/troubleshooting-dependency-version-conflict#mitigate-version-mismatch-issues).
+For more information on why this happens and [ways to mitigate this issue](https://learn.microsoft.com/azure/developer/java/sdk/troubleshooting-dependency-version-conflict#mitigate-version-mismatch-issues), see [troubleshooting dependency version conflicts](https://learn.microsoft.com/azure/developer/java/sdk/troubleshooting-dependency-version-conflict).

 ## Troubleshooting logs ingestion